maksimKorzh/msmd-linux/README.md

  - rtw88 WiFi firmware
  - wpa supplicant
  - wifi.sh

+# Remastering ISO
+Use **remaster_iso.sh** script to add/remove packages to the RootFS.
+By default **msmd-linux-core.iso** is used as a starter but you can use any.
+You can also modify files under **/ini** folder as they would be included.
+GRUB config may be altered at /cfg/grub.cfg

 # WARNING
 Make sure to replace **/dev/sda** in **burn.sh** with your own USB device!<br>